 Last Updated: May 9, 2023

 Mina Foundation, Inc. is a public benefit corporation serving the Mina Protocol (the “Protocol”) and its ecosystem.
-You may contact us through email [email protected] or mail to:
+You may contact us through email [email protected].

 We get personal information about you in a range of ways.

 We may get information about you from third parties.
 We may add this to information we get from this Site.

 We may collect information you provide to us and information about how you access and use the Site when you visit our sites, read our emails, or otherwise engage with us.
 We typically collect this information through a variety of tracking technologies, including (i) cookies or small data files that are stored on an individual’s computer and (ii) other, related technologies, such as web beacons, pixels, embedded scripts, location-identifying technologies and logging technologies (collectively, “tracking technologies”) and we may use third-party partners or technologies to collect this information.
 Such information may include, but is not limited to

 All of the information collected automatically through these tools allows us to improve your user experience.
 For example, we may use this information to enhance and personalize your user experience, to monitor and improve the Sites, advertising, communications and user service.
 We may also use this information the data collected through tracking technologies to: (a) remember information so that you will not have to re-enter it during your visit or the next time you visit the site; (b) identify you across multiple devices; (c) provide and monitor the effectiveness of our Site; (d) monitor aggregate metrics such as total number of visitors, traffic, usage, and demographic patterns on our website; (e) diagnose or fix technology problems; and (f) otherwise to plan for and enhance the Site.